KOTORCommunityPatches/K1_Community_Patch/Categories.md

 * The second Xor encounter is unavailable on Tatooine
 * Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised
 * Some NPCs have wrong or missing sounds in their soundsets
+* One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar)
+* The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)

 ## 2. Enhancements